SYK-08/jspwiki/README.md

 $ docker run -d -p 8080:8080 --name jspwiki apache/jspwiki
 ```

-Then point your browser at http://localhost:8080/, that should give you a working
+Then point your browser at http://localhost:8080/, which should give you a working
 wiki right away!

 See https://jspwiki-wiki.apache.org/Wiki.jsp?page=Docker for customizations and